Shicheng-Guo/Shicheng-Guo.Github.io/_posts/2017-06-09-retail_forcasting_part2.md

-* All the figures are only used for non-profit education.
+* All the figures are only used for non-profit education. reminding me if infrigement happens.